garylirocks/quickrefs/windows.markdown

 ### Git Credential Manager

-- Useful when you use HTTP protocols
+- Useful when you use HTTPS protocol
 - Uses Windows Credential Store to control sensitive infomation
 - Is a secure Git credential helper, provides multi-factor authentication support for Azure DevOps, GitHub and Bitbucket
-- Is included with Git for Windows, simple select it as the credential helper during installation
+- Is included with Git for Windows, select it as the credential helper during installation

 ## Windows Terminal